sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 # exit with poweroff

-# another intersting thing to enable is to enable a NIC. for this use the command:
+# another intersting thing to enable is to enable a NIC (network interface card). for this use the command:
-qemu-system-x86_64 -nographic -kernel vmlinux -initrd ../busybox/_install/ramdisk.img -nic user,model=rtl839
+qemu-system-x86_64 -nographic -kernel vmlinux -initrd ../busybox/_install/ramdisk.img -nic user,model=rtl8139

 # launch the machine, and check the interfaces with: ip link